sait-its/sait-its.github.io/cprg-217/unit-01-slides.md

 ---

+### Scripting Languages vs. Programming Languages

+- The line between scripting and programming languages is becoming increasingly blurred.

+- Many modern languages like Python and JavaScript can be used for both scripting and full-scale application development.

+---

+### You can compile Python

+- Whenever you run a Python program, that program (and anything it imports) will be compiled from Python source code to Python bytecode, and then the bytecode is what’s executed.
+- This all happens automatically for you, and you might not even notice it happening.
+- You can run an explicit compilation step on a Python application, to compile the source code to bytecode.
+It’s just relatively rare to do so.

+---

 ### Real-world uses for scripting language

 - Real-life systems are made up of multiple programs all working together.
 Scripts can be used to help each separate program work together.